-For very large MPI jobs, the time and resource cost to create a connection between every pair of ranks at job start time may be prodigious.
-When the number of ranks is at least this value, the MPI library creates InfiniBand connections on a demand basis.
-The default is 1024 ranks.
+For very large MPI jobs, the time and resource cost to create a connection between every pair of ranks at job start time can be prodigious.
+When the number of ranks is set to at least this value, the MPI library creates InfiniBand connections on a demand basis.
+The default is 1025 ranks.